Lamer87/Space_Engineers_DLC_unlocker/README.md

     it creates a backup of the new original file, and restores the functioning of CreamAPI.
     So, if the game gets updated, you don't even have to download a new version of the unlocker,
     just run the checker to restore CreamAPI.
-    Anyway, if it detects that CreamAPI is already present, it does nothing.
+    If it detects that CreamAPI is already present, it does nothing.
     The installer was created to work regardless of the game path,
     for example if you have the game on "C:" or "D:" etc., it works anyway.